GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

   * One way of accessing of files is by storing the images in a list.NOOO that woulg be memory intensive and takes a lot of memory.
   * Next method is by storing the paths.So one advantage is that if we store the images in paths there will be no memory intensive tasks.
   * Next is when we are trying to access the images during training,intially we will read images from paths and will send into neural network.
-  * I followed this approach in a small dataset and for one epoch for loading paths took 44 secinds to complete while one epoch for         loading images took 35 seconds which is 10X times faster but our dataste is larger so we will use loading paths format.
+  * I followed this approach in a small dataset and for one epoch for loading paths took 44 secinds to complete while one epoch for         loading images took 35 seconds which is  faster but our dataste is larger so we will use loading paths format.
   * Below is the code for storing paths of images into a list
+  ### foreground on background code fro loading path into list
   ```
  fg_bg_images=[]
 from tqdm import tqdm_notebook